snail-z/zhPopupController/README.md

 ### Version 2.0

 zhPopupController version 2.0 has been optimized and refactored.
 Some methods and properties in version 1.0 are no longer compatible.
 Please upgrade with caution.
-The swiftba version is more lightweight and concise.
-If you want to know more, please see [here](https://github.com/snail-z/OverlayController).
+The swift version is more lightweight and concise. if you want to know more, please see [here](https://github.com/snail-z/OverlayController).

 **Swift - [OverlayController](https://github.com/snail-z/OverlayController)**